abpframework/abp/docs/Dependency-Injection.md

 #### Releasing/Disposing Services

 If you used constructor or property injection, you never need to release services.
-However, if you resolved service from ``IServiceProvider``, you may need to care about releasing services.
+However, if you resolved service from ``IServiceProvider``, you may need to care about releasing services in some cases.

-ASP.NET Core releases all services in the end of current HTTP request, even if you directly resolved from ``IServiceProvider`` (assuming you injected IServiceProvider itself).
+ASP.NET Core releases all services in the end of current HTTP request, even if you directly resolved from ``IServiceProvider`` (assuming you injected IServiceProvider).
 But, there are several cases where you may want to release/dispose manually resolved services:

-* Your code is executed outside of AspNet Core request and the executer hasn't handled the service scope
+* Your code is executed outside of AspNet Core request and the executer hasn't handled the service scope.
-* You may resolving services from the root service provider (while it's a bad practice).
+* You only have a reference to the root service provider.
 * You may want to immediately release & dispose services (for example, you may creating too many services with big memory usage and don't want to overuse memory).

 In any way, you can use such a code block to safely and immediately release services: